-7.30 Verification of Identity
+7.30 VERIFICATION OF IDENTITY

 Adult residents will be required to present a current photo identification card (such as a current driver's license, state issued ID, student ID, etc.) to demonstrate that the adult named on birth certificate is, indeed, the resident.
-Copies of the tenant file folder. НАВС АСОР: 7-19
+Copies of identification verification items must be retained in the tenant file folder.